Firewalker (film): Production

 others.
 He would get tired and cranky, but we got along great.
 At the time, I had no idea the director in The Exorcist was based on him.
 And even though it was a Cannon film, I got all my money!”

 Release

+Firewalker was released theatrically in the United States on November 21, 1986.

 Home media

 Firewalker was released on DVD by MGM Home Video March 22, 2005.

 Reception

 Box office

 The film was one of Cannon's strongest performing movies at the box office in 1986.
 However, it was a relative disappointment compared to other Norris films, earning a little over $10 million.
 It was ultimately considered a flop.
 Cannon went into financial receivership soon afterwards.

 Critical response

 On At the Movies, Gene Siskel and Roger Ebert gave the picture "two thumbs down".
 Siskel said Firewalker was "one of the most derivative films in years, splicing elements of Raiders of the Lost Ark with Romancing the Stone."
 He went on saying he believed "the movie was probably signed as a deal one month after the grosses started coming in for Romancing, and that was where the creativity stopped".
 Ebert said that he "would have tried to make a picture that didn't look like a cheap, watered-down, pale, and uninteresting version of all those other adventure movies".
 In his print review, Ebert gave Firewalker 1 star out of 4 wrote "the movie is a free-form anthology of familiar images from the works of Steven Spielberg, subjected to a new process that we could call discolorization...(the film) lacked the style, witty dialogue and magic of the current adventure movies, as it borrowed its closing images from the Indiana Jones films, but its press notes optimistically claim the picture is "in the tradition" of Romancing the Stone.
 In literature, it's called plagiarism.
 In the movies, it's homage.

 Kevin Thomas of the Los Angeles Times, enjoyed it he explained "Firewalker isn't as elaborate or sophisticated as the Spielberg-Lucas hit, it is fun, and Norris is loosened up and laid back."
 Of the cast he said "really get into the light-hearted spirit of the occasion."
 His final thought was that it is "handsomely filmed in Mexico by Alex Phillips, Firewalker seems to have brought out the best in everyone on either side of the camera."

 Vincent Canby of The New York Times called the film "a bargain-basement imitation of such movies as Indiana Jones and the Temple of Doom, Romancing the Stone, et al".
 Canby also noted Norris's lack of comedic timing as he "stomped on the film's facetious dialogue".
 TV Guide published a largely negative review, criticizing Norris's "usual wooden" performance, the "appalling" production values and the "flat, uninteresting" writing.
 The publication also noted Firewalker heavily "borrowing" elements from other, more successful adventure movies, calling it "a retooling of Raiders of the Lost Ark as a buddy picture".